Liffey Street: 19th century

 By the 19th century, parts of the street nearest the quay had become home to numerous furniture brokers.
 Nugent and Son coach manufacturers was also located on Little Denmark Street in the 19th century.

-Saint Mary's Catholic Chapel was located on Liffey Street Upper from the time of its construction in 1729 until the construction of the far larger St Mary's Pro-Cathedral in 1825 saw the parish church move to a new location.
+Saint Mary's Catholic Chapel was located on Liffey Street Upper from the time of its construction in 1729 until the construction of the far larger St Mary's Cathedral in 1825 saw the parish church move to a new location.

 One of the earliest steel-framed commercial buildings in Dublin, Denmark House was constructed on Little Denmark Street in the 1890s.